salamanetwork/tutocpp20/README.md

         - You Love Classic Programming At The Most 😍.
         - You Love C-Style Syntax Programming Forever 🥰.
         - Keep It Up, HALAL Way! 😉.
-        - AI Keeps Eyes On You, But It Will Never Beat You 😜.
+        - AI Keeps Eyes On You, But It Will Never Ever Beats You 😜.

 ## Utilities: